-ESMA database of European regulated markets see here.
-This is a key source for credible data on regulated markets activity in Europe.
+ESMA database of European regulated markets under MiFID I was a key source for credible data on regulated markets activity in Europe.

-As the ESMA's list of regulated markets exhibits, most European countries have only a small number of regulated markets.
-The exceptions are Germany, United Kingdom, Spain and Italy, which posess a higher than average number.
+Under MiFID I most European countries had only a small number of regulated markets.
+The exceptions were Germany, United Kingdom, Spain and Italy, which possessed a higher than average number.

-In addition to the EU, the ESMA's list includes also regulated markets in Norway and Iceland.
+In addition to the EU, the ESMA's list included also regulated markets in Norway and Iceland.

-The database lists also identification codes for regulated markets.
-The list is published for the purpose of identification of the counterparty to the transaction as regards to transaction reporting.
+The database listed also identification codes for regulated markets.
+The list was published for the purpose of identification of the counterparty to the transaction as regards to transaction reporting.

 MiFIR undelines that the definitions of regulated market and multilateral trading facility (MTF) represent effectively the same organised trading functionality.